redhat-developer/rpm-packaging-guide/source/appendix.rst

 %license            This identifies the file listed as a LICENSE file and it
                     will be installed and labeled as such by RPM.
                     Example: ``%license LICENSE``
+%doc                This identifies the file listed as documentation and it
+                    will be installed and labeled as such by RPM.
+This is often used not only for documentation about the software being packaged but also code examples and various items that should accompany documentation.
+In the event code examples are included, care should be taken to remove executable mode from the file.
+                    Example: ``%doc README``
 %dir                Identifies that the path is a directory that should be owned
                     by this RPM.
 This is important so that the rpm file manifest accurately knows what directories to clean up on uninstall.